tundish/tea_and_sympathy/tas/dlg/00_introduction.rst

 Open
 ----

+.. condition:: PLAYER.state tas.types.Location.bedroom
+.. condition:: DRAMA.state 0

 There is a thud.
 From above.

 |PLAYER_NAME| sits up in bed.
 She listens for a moment, confused.

-Then looks towards the door.
+Then looks toward the door.

 .. property:: DRAMA.prompt Type 'help'.
 Or 'again' to read once more.
 .. property:: DRAMA.state 1